jaspector

 Constructing, enlarging, altering, converting, moving, repairing, or demolishing structures.
 Grading work requiring grading permit.
 Plumbing, electrical, and mechanical work within County purview.

-Typical processing time is Typical plan check backlog: ~4 weeks residential, ~6 weeks commercial.
+Building permit processing times in unincorporated San Diego County, CA typically run Typical plan check backlog: ~4 weeks residential, ~6 weeks commercial.
 Overall single-family building permit timeline: often ~6 months to 1 year from submittal..
+Timelines can vary based on project complexity and current department workload.

-The following work is generally exempt: Common examples noted in County references as commonly exempt: minor fences/decks/porches and certain low-impact domestic categories in specific size limits.; Additional categories are listed in "Adoptive Ordinance Building Permit Requirement Exemptions" (PDS #110)..
+Not all construction work requires a permit in unincorporated San Diego County, CA. The following work is generally exempt: Common examples noted in County references as commonly exempt: minor fences/decks/porches and certain low-impact domestic categories in specific size limits.; Additional categories are listed in "Adoptive Ordinance Building Permit Requirement Exemptions" (PDS #110)..
 Note: Even exempt projects may still require zoning compliance or trade permits.
 Agency/utility clearances can still apply.
+When in doubt, confirm with the local building department before starting work.